only-cliches/Nano-SQL/README.md

 ### Multiple Data Stores

-If you need more than one data store with a collection of seperate tables, you can declare a completely new someSQL db at any point.
+If you need more than one data store with a collection of separate tables, you can declare a completely new someSQL db at any point.

 ```
 var myDB = new someSQL_Instance().init;